Skip to main content

 The council should treat everyone fairly.

-• they should take your homeless application
+• that they should take your homeless application

 The council might tell you that you: